pyside/packaging/setuptools/README.txt

 - 985 Provide versioned pyside-docs zip file to help packagers
 - 981 QSettings docs should empathize the behavior changes of value() on different platforms
 - 902 Expose Shiboken functionality through a Python module
-- 997 QDeclarativePropertyMap doesn’t work.
+- 997 QDeclarativePropertyMap doesn't work.
 - 994 QIODevice.readData must use qmemcpy instead of qstrncpy
 - 989 Pickling QColor fails
 - 987 Disconnecting a signal that has not been connected
 - 973 shouldInterruptJavaScript slot override is never called
 - 966 QX11Info.display() missing
-- 959 can’t pass QVariant to the QtWebkit bridge
+- 959 can't pass QVariant to the QtWebkit bridge
 - 1006 Segfault in QLabel init
 - 1002 Segmentation fault on PySide/Spyder exit
 - 998 Segfault with Spyder after switching to another app